Cail626/Cail626/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=Cail626)

+## Welcome!
+I'm Nathan! 👋

-Hello!
-I am a fullstack developper currently managing a quantum computing package called [OpenVQE](https://github.com/OpenVQE/OpenVQE).
-Please check it if you have time! :)
+I am a fulltime fullstack developper at a consulting company.
+I am intersted in quantum computing and IA.
+> Check out the project I work on [OpenVQE](https://github.com/OpenVQE/OpenVQE)!

 🗒️ We are currently searching for collaborator to help us improving our package.
 If you are interested in quantum computing and IA, feel free to reach me! :D

 ![Nathan's github stats](https://github-readme-stats.vercel.app/api?username=cail626&show_icons=true&theme=transparent)